• Skip to primary navigation

 November 6, 2018 By Dave Stuart Jr. 6 Comments

 When a student walks up to me with a cut on their finger, I point them toward a drawer near the back of my classroom.
 Band-aids are great for tiny wounds like this.
 Teaching strategies are kind of like band-aids for teachers.
-For some teacher troubles, band-aids are perfect: How do I hook students into […]
+For some teacher troubles, band-aids are perfect: These kinds of questions beg for […]

 Linking My Past Burning Questions with Real Kids